IkigaiSense/hello/README.md

 Get better and better after mistakes and practices.

-The important thing is that When you do it, you enjoy doing it.
+The important thing is that when you do it, you enjoy doing it.